+- If you need to see a specialist frequently because of a chronic, complex, or serious medical condition, your primary care physician will develop a treatment plan that allows you to see your specialist for a certain number of visits without additional referrals.
 If your current specialist does not participate with us, you must receive treatment from a specialist who does.
-We will not pay for you to see a specialist who does not participate with our Plan.

-- If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB plan; or - reduce our Service Area and you enroll in another FEHB plan;
+Generally, we will not pay for you to see a specialist who does not participate with our Plan. - If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
+You may receive services from your current specialist until we can make arrangements for you to see someone else. - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB plan; or - reduce our Service Area and you enroll in another FEHB plan;